 Remember Not To Discount Internal Threats

-There are two essential measures to help prevent employees acting fraudulently.
+There are two essential measures to help prevent employees from acting fraudulently.
 I’m sure this goes without saying, but first and foremost, treat your staff well.
 Always treat your staff with respect, make them feel appreciated, and make them feel part of the team.
-A happy and tight knit workforce will work hard for your business, and will be far less inclined to commit crimes against the company.
+A happy and tight-knit workforce will work hard for your business and will be far less inclined to commit crimes against the company.
 Secondly, make sure to educate your organisation, ensuring that employees are aware of potential threats to your security.
-Randall estimates that over 80% of cyber crime and fraud can be prevented simply by better educating the workforce.
+Randall estimates that over 80% of cybercrime and fraud can be prevented simply by better educating the workforce.

 What Can I Implement Right Now To Improve My Cyber Security?

 - Never use public WiFi with mobile banking.
 Most banks will include a section in their terms and conditions to warn the customer against this, but many people continue to fall foul of this advice.
 Mobile banking is fine but always access it through a secure, private network.